ChildFund helps children living with disability in Cambodia

 At home, her parents thought she was not paying them any respect.

-“I thought she was lazy and pretended not to hear when I called her,” Channy, Socheata’s mother says.
+“I thought she was lazy and pretended not to hear when I called her,” Chantrea’s mother says.

-Like many children with disabilities in developing countries like Cambodia, Socheata had no idea about why she was facing these challenges..
+Like many children living with disability in developing countries like Cambodia, Chantrea had no idea about why she was facing these challenges.

 Disability affects nearly 10% of world population, 80% of whom live in developing countries like Cambodia.

-Children like Socheata often face social stigma and are unable to reach their potential if they are not diagnosed.
+Children like Chantrea often face social stigma and are unable to reach their potential if they are not diagnosed.

-They often lack equal access to education, training and development and this constant lack of opportunity alienates them from fully participating in activities that can enhance their confidence and self-esteem.
+They can lack equal access to education, training and development.
+This lack of opportunity can mean they are unable to participate in activities that can enhance their knowledge, confidence and self-esteem.

-Socheata’s hearing problem was diagnosed when ChildFund Cambodia arranged for her to see a hearing specialist through local partner, Krousar Thmey.
+Chantrea’s hearing problem was diagnosed when ChildFund Cambodia arranged for her to see a hearing specialist through its local partner, Krousar Thmey.

-When Angkearith from Krousar Thmey diagnosed Socheata with a hearing problem, he informed her mother, who instantly changed her attitude towards her daughter.
+When Angkearith from Krousar Thmey diagnosed Chantrea with a hearing problem, he informed her mother, who instantly changed her attitude towards her daughter.

 “My neighbours and I never knew about things such as hearing problems and we didn’t know where to get support,” Channy says.